ct-report/PEPP-PT/README.md

 On April 26 only French Government is still supporting the development of a National Contact tracing app (STOPCOVID) based on PEPP-PT protocol (ROBERT/INRIA).

-There is no demo/public backend for test purposes & no available backend source code.
+There are neither demo/public backend for test purposes nor available backend source code.

+App source code is partially deprecated (old dependencies) and broken, since it's also missing the required Telemetry classes.

+Therefore, until now app compilation - even fixing the code & using a dummy Firebase instance - returns a not fully-functional APK.

 Source code | https://github.com/pepp-pt/
 ------------|----------------------------